ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/function-multiversioning/examples3.md

 ---
-title: Inline assembly at runtime example
+title: Example 3 - inline assembly at runtime
 weight: 5

 ### FIXED, DO NOT MODIFY